Picture a scenario where a national government agency steals your legal management software to illegally traffic weapons and class-A drugs.

 What happened to Danny Casolaro?

 Casolaro's investigation was tragically cut short when he was found dead in a West Virginia hotel room in 1991.
-While his death was officially ruled a suicide, suspicions of foul play lingered, fuelling conspiracy theories and further heightening interest in the case.
+Casolaro's death was ruled a suicide, but many, including his family, have questioned this conclusion, given the nature of his investigation and the threats he received before his death.

 The mysterious circumstances of Danny Casolaro's demise continue to captivate curiosity and intrigue, leaving many to wonder what secrets he may have unearthed and who may have been responsible for silencing his investigation.